ladder/ladder/README.md

 ```

 Note in this case that both objects are included in the RDF graph, thanks to embedded relations.
 This can be useful to avoid additional queries to the database for objects that are tightly coupled.

-Bear in mind that although one-sided relationships can be explicitly defined using Mongoid syntax, in order to use Ladder's simplified `define` syntax, *both* sides of the HABTM relationship (and bi-directional RDF predicates) *must* be defined.

 ### Configuring Resources